Starfish-develop/Starfish/README.md

 # Before 1.0 release

-* Convert DataSpectrum orders into an np.array()
 * update ModelSpectrum to draw defaults from C.var_defaults
 * More tests for ModelSpectrum.downsample()
 * cprofile lnprob, check to see if pyFFTW wisdom and planning flags would speed things up.
-* Clear out cov.h definitions so that setup.py works with default build flags
-* Revert sysconfig

 * Testing:
 for some reason, running all of the tests in ``test_spectrum.py`` at once will fail for ModelSpectrum, but if I run